-With the Vortex-Success Project, my initial goal was to spread my subliminal programs around the world and help 1 million people change their negative patterns.
+With the Vortex-Success Project, my initial goal setting was to spread my subliminal programs around the world and help 1 million people change their negative patterns.
 Today, my recordings have touched the lives of more than 20 million people, and my reach keeps growing.

 Imagine you’re walking down the street.
 Suddenly, a car pulls up next to you.
 The driver opens the window and asks, “Excuse me, but how do I get there?”